avishorp/TM1637/README.md

 -----
 The library provides a single class named TM1637Display.
 An instance of this class provides the following functions:

-* `setSegments` - Sets the raw value of the segments of each digit
+* `setSegments` - Set the raw value of the segments of each digit
-* `showNumberDec` - Displays a decimal number
+* `showNumberDec` - Display a decimal number
+* `showNumberDexEx` - Display a decimal number with decimal points or colon
 * `setBrightness` - Sets the brightness of the display

 The information given above is only a summary.
 Please refer to TM1637Display.h for more information.
 An example is included, demonstarting the operation of most of the functions.